- Upcoming Events

 The BCA Group:

 The BCA Group is a complex experiment in CED.
 It includes a CEDIF, a charitable foundation, a not for profit company and a management company.
 It invests in local business and also initiates growth projects such as the Wentworth Condominium.
 It is now raising money to build a Hospice for the Sydney area.
-Colleen Tobin is President and Greg MacLeod is Treasurer.
+Colleen Tobin is President.